 Ann Jefferson is professor of French literature at the University of Oxford and fellow and tutor in French at New College, Oxford.
 Her books include Reading Realism in Stendhal and Biography and the Question of Literature in France.

 "A marvelous topic brilliantly handled.
 Ann Jefferson's superb literary and cultural analysis makes a series of probes into the fascinating history of the idea of genius, carrying us, after a look back at antiquity, from Diderot and Mme de Staël to Cixous and Derrida.
 The sparkling account of child prodigies, fakes, and frauds is a tour de force.
-This is a book that will engross and delight readers with a wide range of interests."--Michael Sheringham, University of Oxford
+This is a book that will engross and delight readers with a wide range of interests."--Michael Sheringham, All Souls College, University of Oxford

 "Is genius a sign of divine inspiration or clinical madness?
 Does it attract admirers, or doom its possessor to solitude?
 Can a woman, or a child, be a genius?
 In Ann Jefferson's immensely learned tour of three hundred years of French cultural debates, writers and philosophers rub shoulders with doctors, journalists, and child prodigies.
 Jefferson's wide-ranging and engagingly written study of genius in France is a tremendous achievement."--Toril Moi, Duke University